MADONNA’S EARTH

 FINISHING MADONNA’S EARTH

 Posca Markers were used to add small, finishing details.
-Aftwards, raph & josephine sealed all 6 aluminum panels with polycrylic and anti-graffiti coating.
+Afterwards, all 6 painted panels were sealed with polycrylic and anti-graffiti coating.

 Thank you Waterbury for helping midwife “Madonna’s Earth” to the physical realm.